Benjam11n/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project is adapted from AB3.
+- This project is adapted from the AB3 project created by the [SE-EDU initiative](https://se-education.org).
+- Third-party libraries used: JavaFX, Jackson, JUnit5.

 --------------------------------------------------------------------------------------------------------------------